Race Days Rules & Regulations

 Riders must sign in and be available for scrutineering and attend Riders Briefing at the said time.

-8.7 Two graded riders are required to form a class.
+8.7 Three graded riders are required to form a class.

-8.8 If there are insufficient graded riders to form a class, grades may be combined with a higher or lower grade.
+8.8 If there are insufficient graded riders to form a class, grades may be combined with a higher or lower grade at the discretion of Race Committee.

 8.9 Awards will be given for first, second and third placings.